 Wondering what to put on your window sill this spring?
-Let me offer you some ideas, tips and inspiration for dressing up your window ledges.
+Let me offer you some ideas, tips, and inspiration for how to style your window ledges.

 Window sill decorating tips

 <strong>My little tips and tricks for decorating my window sill in style</strong>

 Plan your window sill decor: some questions to answer first